kayleigrace/College_Majors_By_Gender/README.md

 By Kaylei Nilson-Pierce

-For this data analysis, I will be using the data set [College Majors](https://github.com/fivethirtyeight/data/tree/master/college-majors "College Majors Data Set") provided by [FiveThirtyEight's Github Repository](https://github.com/fivethirtyeight/data "FiveThirtyEight Repository Homepage").
+For this data analysis, I will be using the data sets under [College Majors](https://github.com/fivethirtyeight/data/tree/master/college-majors "College Majors Data Set") provided by [FiveThirtyEight's Github Repository](https://github.com/fivethirtyeight/data "FiveThirtyEight Repository Homepage").
 This data was provided by the contributer [Ben Casselman](https://github.com/BenCasselman "Ben's Homepage").
 Ben Casselman also wrote an article, ["The Economic Guide to Picking A College Major"](https://fivethirtyeight.com/features/the-economic-guide-to-picking-a-college-major/) using the same data sets.

 All of the data is from [American Community Survey 2010-2012 Public Use Microdata Series](https://www.census.gov/programs-surveys/acs/data/pums.html).
 The major categories are from [Carnevale et al, "What's It Worth?: The Economic Value of College Majors."](https://cew.georgetown.edu/cew-reports/whats-it-worth-the-economic-value-of-college-majors/) Georgetown University Center on Education and the Workforce, 2011.